-We’ve put together a list of the best cities for digital nomads in Southeast Europe to help you choose your next destination to work remotely from.
+We’ve put together a list of the best cities for digital nomads in Central and Eastern Europe to help you choose your next destination to work remotely from.
 May it be sandy beaches, high mountains, castles or historic old towns – here you’ll find whatever you’re looking for and more.

 Best cities for digital nomads in Croatia

 One of the most popular cities among digital nomads in Croatia is Split.
 Here you’ll find an abundance of coworking spaces and laptop-friendly cafes to get work done, but also meet some like-minded people.

 The town is located along the Dalmatian coast and offers a variety of things to do when one’s not focused on their daily tasks – from exploring the beautiful old town and its Roman buildings, to enjoying the promenade and the nearby historic sights.